 On September 19, 2021, the first round of the State Board of Education’s latest science academic standards review cycle closed, collecting over 10,000 comments from teachers, education leaders, and parents.
 With the conclusion of the first survey window, teams of Tennessee educators from K-12 schools and higher education began reviewing the public comments.
 These teams carefully considered the public feedback provided in the science survey and incorporated their own expertise and experience.
 The expert educators finished reviewing all standards and have provided their recommendations for revisions based on public feedback.

-Members of the public were able to respond to these proposed revisions through a public feedback survey this spring, ending on March 2, 2022.
-This second round of public feedback will be considered by the Standards Recommendation Committee, a panel of education and industry leaders appointed by the governor, lieutenant governor, and speaker of the House of Representatives.
+Members of the public were able to respond to these proposed revisions through a public feedback survey ending on March 2, 2022.
+This second round of public feedback is now under consideration by the Standards Recommendation Committee.

 Stay up to date on the science standards review process by subscribing to the State Board newsletter.

 Additional questions about the science standards review process can be directed to TNStandards.Review@tn.gov.